-U.S. Economic Development Administration Invests $800,000 to Support Entrepreneurs and Startups in Southwestern Pennsylvania
+U.S. Department of Commerce Invests $3 Million to Support Business Growth in Southwestern Pennsylvania

 Contact: Public Affairs Department, (202) 482-4085